 Testing is a Key Component to Recovery

-Medication assisted treatment (MAT) should be considered by all individuals seeking treatment for heroin addiction.
+Medication assisted treatment (MAT) can be considered by all individuals seeking treatment for heroin addiction.
 Drugs such as Suboxone, Zubsolv and Vivitrol may aid a heroin addict in their recovery.

 If you or a loved one suffers from heroin addiction or a heroin abuse disorder, NorthStar Transitions can help!
 Please click HERE to verify your insurance and an admission representative will contact you within 24 hours to counsel you on the available treatment options and insurance coverage.